choria-io/go-choria/CONFIGURATION.md

  * **Type:** string

-Name to advertise to clients, useful when fronted by a proxy
+Name:Port to advertise to clients, useful when fronted by a proxy

 ## plugin.choria.network.stream.advisory_replicas